ken-rolex/culinaryAI/README.md

 3.  **Set up Environment Variables:**
     - **Crucial Step:** Create a `.env` file in the root directory of the project.
-    - Add your Google Generative AI API key to the `.env` file. **The AI features (recipe generation, health plan, diet chat, exercise recommendations) will not work without a valid API key.**
+    - Add your Google Generative AI API key to the `.env` file. **The AI features (recipe generation, health plan, chat assistants, exercise recommendations) will not work without a valid API key.**
       ```dotenv
       # Get your API key from Google AI Studio: https://aistudio.google.com/app/apikey
       GOOGLE_GENAI_API_KEY="YOUR_API_KEY_HERE"
       ```
     - **Important:** Replace `"YOUR_API_KEY_HERE"` with your actual API key obtained from Google AI Studio.
 Make sure the key is active and has the necessary permissions.
-If you encounter errors related to API calls (like 400 Bad Request or API key invalid), double-check this step.
+If you encounter errors related to API calls (like 400 Bad Request or API key invalid), double-check this step and ensure the development server (`npm run dev`) is restarted after adding or changing the key.

 4.  **Run the development server:**
     ```bash